 Drinking the right amount of water everyday can help us boost metabolism.
-We usually store water in plastic containers, without realizing that there are harmful chemicals like BPA (Bisphenol A) in plastic that cling onto the water molecules and pose a health hazard.
+We usually store water in plastic containers, without realizing that there are harmful chemicals like BPA (Bisphenol A) in plastic that cling onto the water molecules, which can affect your immunity and pose a health hazard.
 Alternatively, drinking water from a clay pot can help improve metabolism without dangerous chemicals like BPA added to the fray.
 Drinking water from a clay pot can also help maintain a level of testosterone in your body, as opposed to plastic, which in turn reduces the amount of testosterone in our body.
 Clay water tastes natural, pleasantly chilled and also helps improve metabolism and virility (3).

 Remember the summer vacations, when we came back from the park after a nice game of football or hopscotch.
 Mum or Grandma would insist on drinking water from the Matka rather than the fridge.
 Although we never knew why, one of the reasons could have been to avoid sunstroke.
 And the other reason could have been that the sudden temperature change could make us sick.

 These are some of the benefits of drinking water from clay pots.
 The only important thing to remember is to clean these pots every three days and change the water regularly.
 The ‘surahi’ or narrow-neck jug-shaped water pot and the ‘matka’ or traditional water pot are the two types of clay pots available.

 Infographic: 4 Good Reasons To Use Clay Water Pots